-Second, despite iteratively refining keywords in the algorithm, it is possible that the searches are still resulting in irrelevant webpages or media stories that list both individuals i and j but in separate parts of the text (e.g. multiple different articles in the same webpage).
+Second, despite iteratively refining keywords in the algorithm, it is possible that the searches are still resulting in irrelevant webpages or media stories that list both individuals i and j but in separate parts of the text (e.g., multiple different articles in the same webpage).

-Third, co-occurrence as captured by media reports may be subject to reporting bias: the media may be over-reporting the attendance of certain "celebrity" elites while underreporting the presence of less popular elites, attenuating the connectivity measure of individuals in the latter group towards zero.
+Third, co-occurrence as captured by media reports may be subject to reporting bias: the media may be over-reporting the attendance of certain "celebrity" elites while under-reporting the presence of less popular elites.
 Validating networks scraped across as many source sites as possible may reduce this bias to some extent.
 Still, co-occurrence measures cannot differentiate these individuals from well-connected elites who, for whatever reason, do not attend social events.
 Users should thus exercise caution in interpreting singletons (nodes with zero edges) in contexts where this is likely to occur, such as measuring connectivity of female elites in networks of strongly patriarchal societies where women are discouraged from attending social events.

 For these reasons, it is necessary to compare the network data output from the proposed method to existing network data as collected by one of the conventional approaches identified above.
-I validate the method's conceptual accuracy with five existing network datasets: directly using the North Korean guidance visit network (Ishiyama, 2014) and US Senate press event network (Desmarais et al., 2015), and indirectly using US Senate co-sponsorships (Fowler, 2006), US House caucus memberships (Victor and Ringe, 2009), and Mexican board memberships (Avina-Vazquez and Uddin, 2013).
-I provide a full description and results from these validation exercises in the appendix.
+I validate the method's conceptual accuracy with five existing network data sets: directly using the North Korean guidance visit network (Ishiyama 2014) and US Senate press event network (Desmarais et al. 2015), and indirectly using US Senate co-sponsorships (Fowler 2006), US House caucus memberships (Victor and Ringe 2009), and Mexican board memberships (Avina-Vazquez and Uddin 2016).
+I provide a full description and results from these validation exercises in the Online Appendix.